Profile picture of Alex Murray

 Professional Leadership:

-• Guest Editor, Special Topic Forum on "AI in Management", Academy of Management Review
+• Guest Editor, Special Topic Forum on "AI in Management," Academy of Management Review

-• Editorial Review Board Member, Strategic Entrepreneurship Journal
+• Editorial Board Member, Strategic Entrepreneurship Journal

 Honors and Awards: